 In addition, on March 11, 2020, the World Health Organization assessed and characterized the novel coronavirus (COVID-19) outbreak as a pandemic.
 Subsequent to the declaration of a pandemic, a variety of federal, state, and local governments have taken actions in response to the pandemic, which have ranged by jurisdiction, but generally included travel restrictions and quarantine orders.
-The Cooperative is anticipating to receive force majeure delay claims associated with the COVID-19 pandemic from the construction contractor of the R.C.
-Thomas Hydroelectric Project.
-These claims are not known as of December 31, 2019.
-Further delays in completion of the project and uncertainty with associated force majeure delay claims could result in the cost of the project exceeding the estimated total commitment of \$155,000,000.
+As a result of these events along with certain contested construction and warranty issues, the Cooperative has asserted liquidated damage claims and warranty claims against the construction contractor in the amount of approximately \$6,700,000.
+Concurrently, the construction contractor has also asserted certain delay and additional work claims against the Cooperative in the amount of \$15,700,000, which includes \$7,300,000 in contract retainage.
+The delays in completion of the project and uncertainty with associated force majeure delay claims could result in the cost of the project exceeding the current project total of approximately \$156,000,000.

-Entergy Texas is in the process of constructing a 993Mw combined-cycle generating unit in Montgomery County, Texas.
-The current estimated cost of the MCPS is \$921 million.
-MCPS was approximately 65% complete as of December 31, 2019 and is scheduled to be in service by mid-2021.
-The Cooperative will fund its ownership in MCPS (75Mw) once construction is complete with the estimated total cost of \$70,000,000.
+Entergy Texas completed construction on a 993Mw combined-cycle generating unit in Montgomery County, Texas.
+The total cost of the MCPS is \$871 million.
+MCPS was approximately 65% complete as of December 31, 2019 and achieved commercial operation on January 1, 2021.
+The Cooperative funded its ownership in MCPS (75Mw) on June 4, 2021 with a total cost of approximately \$65,800,000.
+See Note 2.

 The Cooperative has entered into an Asset Purchase Agreement with Entergy Texas, Inc. to sell Hardin Units 1 and 2 at the Cooperative's net book value as of closing.
-This transaction is expected to occur at the same time the Cooperative acquires its ownership in MCPS with an estimated date of June 1^{st} , 2021.
-The net book value estimated for closing is \$35,905,480.
+This transaction occurred at the same time the Cooperative acquired its ownership in MCPS June 4, 2021.
+The net book value total at closing is \$36,534,118.
 The Cooperative has received approval from RUS, CFC and CoBank for this transaction.